Huotes/CommitMaker/README.md

 Chuck Norris is the only person who can simultaneously hold and fire FIVE Uzis: One in each hand, one in each foot -- and the 5th one he roundhouse-kicks into the air, so that it sprays bullets.

 While urinating, Chuck Norris is easily capable of welding titanium.

+Chuck Norris does not 'style' his hair.
+It lays perfectly in place out of sheer terror.